bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 ***ALERT: tr1-13B-round3.slurm is not RUNNING or SCHEDULED!
 Alert someone at Eng WG***
 ```

-XXX: will soon add an email alert as well. bigscience-jean-zay@groups.google.com
+An email alert is sent as well to `bigscience-jean-zay@groups.google.com`.

 The next section explains how to watch the logs.